tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 Cookie mechanism - ,  an attacker may take advantage of this behavior to create an amplification attack proportional to the count value toward a target by performing the key exchange over UDP with spoofed packets.
-The limit on the number of NewSessionTicket messages sent in response to a "ticket_request"  MUST be based on the applicability and the amplification factor of such attack.
+The limit on the number of NewSessionTicket messages sent in response to a "ticket_request"  SHOULD be based on the applicability and the amplification factor of such attack.

 Servers that do not enforce a limit on the number of NewSessionTicket messages sent in response